vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 * [Hand gripper exercise](#hand-gripper-exercise)
 * [Breath holds](#breath-holds)

-## Goals of exercise
+## Functional relevance and goals of exercise

-The various subsections list goals of different exercises
+The various subsections list the potential goals that different exercises have.

-### Burn (generally daily frequency with exceptions for special occasiona)
+### Burn (generally daily frequency with exceptions for special occasions)

 Some exercise help burn calories.
 For "burn" exercises, daily frequency may be fairly important as my digestive and energy cycle has a daily cadence.
 The main exercise of this kind is jogging + return walking.

+Functional relevance: exercises done for burn are therefore ones where the direct execution of the exercise has effects on my daily cycle.
+It's not just about *being able* to do the exercise but the actual execution of it that matters.

 ### Build and recover (frequency should be between daily and twice a week)